florisboard/dictionary-tools/README.md

 ## Prerequisites
 In order to use this tool, you need the following tools installed on your
 machine:
-- Python 3 (Tested with 3.8.2, but other 3.X versions should all be compatible)
+- Python 3 (Tested with 3.8.5, but other 3.X versions should all be compatible)
 - The pip module `msgpack` (To work with the file format of the `cBpack` files)
 - Java(TM) SE Runtime Environment 1.8.0 or higher when building AOSP Dictionary files.
 Not required when making [Flictionaries](flictionary.md).

-This tool has been tested on Windows 10, but it should also run fine on Linux machines, as long as the above prerequisites are installed.
+This tool has been tested on Windows 10 as well as on Linux Mint, but it should also run fine on other Linux distros, as long as the above prerequisites are installed.

 ## Usage
-`python ./dicttool.py <command> [<arguments>]`
+`./dicttool.py <command> [<arguments>]`

 Available commands:
 - `clean`       Cleans up the .dicttool folder in this directory.
 - `help`        Shows a help dialog.
 - `make`        Makes a single dictionary with these required arguments:<br>
-                 `<lang_code> <src_type> <src_path>`
+                 `<lang_code> <src_type> <src_path> <dst_type>`
 - `makeall`     Makes all dictionares defined in the static list `makeall.py`.

 Currently supported `<src_type>` values:
 - `cBpack`: Centibel-pack style sources.
 See https://github.com/LuminosoInsight/wordfreq for more information and examples.

-- ..
-More can be added when needed
+Currently supported `<dst_type>` values:
+- `flict`: Creates a Flictionary
+- `dict`: Creates an AOSP Dictionary with the help of `dicttool_aosp.jar`

 The output is within the `.dicttool` sub-directory, which will automatically be created if it does not exist.

 ## Other notes
-This repository only provides the tools for creating binary `.dict` files from various source formats.
+This repository only provides the tools for creating binary `.dict`/`.flict` files from various source formats.
 The actual source files have to be provided by yourself.

-The main purpose for this repository is to provide a useful tool for creating dictionaries which will be used in [FlorisBoard](https://github.com/florisboard/florisboard).
+The main purpose for this repository is to provide a useful tool for creating dictionaries which will be used in [FlorisBoard].
 Of course, this can also be used to create dictionary files for other open-source keyboards as well, as long as the dictionary format needed is also the binary output format (`.dict`).